I’ll let you into a secret:

 In my case, as a freelance copywriter and content writer with clients in hugely different markets, I approach every writing project in the same way:

-The research bit takes far longer than the writing part and can rarely be done in isolation.
-It means working closely with a client to tap into their expertise, asking the right questions of the right people and understanding the needs of the audience/s.
+The research part takes far longer than the writing part and can rarely be done in isolation.
+It means working closely with you to tap into knowledge and expertise, asking the right questions of the right people and understanding the needs of your audience/s.

-Which might explain how last week I found myself writing about nuclear waste disposal, accounting software and holidays in the Mediterranean – for a UK agency, a USA startup and a global company.
+Which might explain how last week I found myself writing about nuclear waste disposal, accounting software and holidays in the Mediterranean.